ARUN-L-KUMAR/movie-review-platform/docs/USER_GUIDE.md

 ## Data Persistence

-All ratings and reviews are saved in your browser's Local Storage:
+All ratings, reviews, favorites, and watchlist items are saved in your browser's Local Storage:
 - Your data persists even after closing the browser
 - Reviews are specific to each movie
+- Favorites and watchlist are stored separately
 - Data is stored locally on your device

 ## Troubleshooting